-Issue Options Description Strengths Weaknesses Actions • Permanent disposal of mercury from the chlor-alkali industry. • Mercury would be placed out of human reach.
+Issue Options Description Strengths Weaknesses Actions • Permanent disposal of mercury from the chlor-alkali industry.
+Mercury would be placed out of human reach.
 This option eliminates the possibility of the mercury escaping into the environment as a result of neglect or accidents in the facility.
 Long-run solution.
 A report on the requirements for facilities and acceptance criteria for the disposal of metallic mercury developed by EC recommends: 1.
 Pre-treatment (Sulphur stabilisation) of metallic mercury and subsequent permanent storage in salt mines (highest level of environmental protection, acceptable costs).
 2. Pre-treatment (Sulphur stabilisation) of metallic mercury and subsequent permanent storage in a hard rock underground formation (high level of environmental protection, acceptable costs).
-3. Permanent Storage of metallic mercury in salt mines (high level of environmental protection, acceptable costs).
-The environmental impact depends on the chosen disposal option.
-Possible risk due to natural processes in the long run.
-If in the future the mercury need increases, as a result of a new technology, the permanent storage option may imply the need to new mining activities.
-Costs for permanent disposal.
-Possible impact on the competitiveness of the EU chlor-alkali industry if it is obliged to bear the storage costs. • Action 9 Measuring and control equipment • Marketing and use restriction The measuring and control devices are not allowed to be marketed in EU by means of an amendment to the "Limitations Directive" Some exemptions are allowed, for example for mercury sphygmomanometers. • Mercury in healthcare waste streams is less.
-The consequence is a reduction of mercury emissions from landfill and incineration and of mercury spills in dwellings. quantitative perspective than the sales of Action 7
+3. Permanent Storage of metallic mercury in salt mines (high level of environmental protection, most cost effective option). the permanent storage option may imply the need to new mining activities.
+Costs for permanent disposal. • Action 9 Measuring and control equipment • Marketing and use restriction The measuring and control devices are not allowed to be marketed in EU by means of an amendment to the "Limitations Directive"65 Some exemptions are allowed, for example for mercury sphygmomanometers.
+Mercury in healthcare waste streams is less.
+The consequence is a reduction of mercury emissions from landfill and incineration and of mercury spills in dwellings.
+The handling of mercury-containing measuring and control equipment already in households is not included in this action, even though it is much ore important from a quantitative perspective than the sales of new instruments.
+For some specialist industrial and scientific measuring devices adequate substitutes are not available or are much more expensive, so that the legislation include various exemptions.
+Action 7

-&lt;sup>65 Directive 76/769/EEC on the approximation of the laws, regulations and administrative provisions of the Member States relating to restrictions on the marketing and use of certain dangerous substances and preparations, OJ L 262, 27.9.76.
+&lt;sup>65 Directive 76/769/EEC on the approximation of the laws, regulations and administrative provisions of the Member States relating to restrictions on the marketing and use of certain dangerous substances and preparations, OJ L 262 , 27.9.76.

-Issue Options Description Strengths Weaknesses Actions Coal combustion and Industrial activities • Analyse possible options for further reduction of mercury emission from coal combustion and industrial activities.
+Issue Options Description Strengths Weaknesses Actions Coal combustion and Industrial activities Analyse possible options for further reduction of mercury emission from coal combustion and industrial activities.
 Adoption and effective implementation of emissions limit values associated with Best Available Techniques (BAT) regarding large combustion plants and industrial emissions.
 Consider defining ELV for mercury emissions from medium sized and large coal combustion plants.
 Possible options for reducing mercury emissions in small combustion plants and residential coal burning are studied.
-Regulate the future phase-out of mercury cell chlor-alkali plants. • Reduction in mercury emission from coal combustion and industrial activities. • Costs for coal combustion plants and industries.
+Regulate the future phase-out of mercury cell chlor-alkali plants.
+Reduction in mercury emission from coal combustion and industrial activities.
+Costs for coal combustion plants and industries.
 Action 3